 Ensure that the IV tubing is compatible with the infusion pump.

+Prime the IV tubing only with the prepared solution for infusion.

+Do not prime with 0.9% Sodium Chloride Injection, USP.

 Remove air from the IV bag.
 This is particularly important for use with an ambulatory infusion pump.
-Prime the IV tubing only with the prepared solution for infusion.
-Do not prime with 0.9% Sodium Chloride Injection, USP.

 Store at 2°C to 8°C if not used immediately [see Dosage and Administration (2.7)].

 Table 4.
 For Patients Weighing Greater Than or Equal to 45 kg: Volumes to Add to IV Bag